pingcap/docs/tiup/tiup-component-dm.md

     - `builtin`: Uses the built-in easyssh client of tiup-cluster as the SSH client.
     - `system`: Uses the default SSH client of the current operating system.
-    - `none`: The SSH client is not used.
+    - `none`: No SSH client is used.
 The deployment is only for the current machine.

 - If this option is not specified in the command, `builtin` is used as the default value.